 Depending on your type of MS, drug therapies might be able to alter how the disease progresses.
 Primary-progressive MS has only one Food and Drug Administration-approved drug, but relapsing-remitting MS has several options.

-To learn more about treatment options for multiple sclerosis, call South Valley Neurology or book your appointment online today.
+To learn more about treatment options for multiple sclerosis, call South Valley Neurology to book your appointment today.